Have you got an interview coming up, but you’re not sure how to prepare?

 Stand with your head held high, legs planted firmly apart and your hands on your hips.
-Hold this confident pose for a few moments and see how it makes you feel.
-Practise it in the toilets before your interview - it'll make you feel more confident and put a smile on your face!
+Hold this strong pose for a few moments and see how it makes you feel.
+Practise it on your own before your interview - it'll make you feel more confident and put a smile on your face!

 Online interviews are becoming a common feature of recruitment.
 Here are some technical tips to help you get ready: